bostontrader/lemp/README.md

 certain non-standard ports.
 For example, an ordinary user cannot run a process to bind to port 80.

 <h2>Prerequisites</h2>
-Although nginx, php, php-fpm, and mysql can all be installed and executed as an ordinary user, the host system still needs a variety of tools build tools.
+Although Nginx, MySQL, PHP, and php-fpm can all be installed and executed by an ordinary user, the host system still needs a variety of build tools.
 You will most conveniently need to sudo or root access to install these tools, if they are not already installed.

 Starting from a fresh install of Ubuntu 15.10, I needed to install the following extra packages